d-touw/SMO_Online_Docker/README.md

 To keep the server configurable I opted to use docker-compose.
 This way you can edit `settings.json` in `container-files` and reload the config if you want too within the server, it also makes lets you keep your settings as the coutainer-files directory is mounted in the container.

 ## Running the environment
+Clone the repo and cd into the directory.
-To start of run start.sh, either `$ ./start.sh` or `$ bash start.sh`.
+To start, run start.sh, either `$ ./start.sh` or `$ bash start.sh`.
 This will download the appropriate file for your environment, either AMD64 or ARM/ARM64.

 To run the server use the following command:
 `$ docker-compose up -d`